almibe/ligature-specification/wander.md

 ## Expressions

 Everything other than let statements in Wander can be viewed as an expression.
-By this I mean they result in a value.
+By expression I mean they result in a value.

 ## Scopes

-In Wander a scope is wrapped in `{}` and acts as an expression.
+In Wander a scope is wrapped in `{}` and acts as an expression that is evaluated.
 Scopes are also used for scoping variables.
 See a small example below.

 ```
-let x = 5 # x is now 5 at the top scope
+let x = 5 -- x is now 5 at the top scope

-let y = { # create a new scope
+let y = {   -- create a new scope
-  let x = 6 # in this scope x is 6
+  let x = 6 -- in this scope x is 6
-  x # return 6
+  x         -- return 6
-} # end scope
+}           -- end scope

-y # this will return 6
+y           -- this will return 6
 ```

+A Ligature script is made up of several scopes.
+The first two are created for the user and all others are created by the user.
+Scope 0 contains "native functions" these are functions that the user didn't define.
+Scope 1 contains the main script.
+Scopes 2 and up are all defined by the user.

 ## Closures